40 million in south-central US at risk for heavy rain, flooding

 Severe weather targeted parts of this region starting on Friday, when potent thunderstorms produced wind gusts of over 65 mph across parts of Texas.

-According to The National Weather Service's (NWS) Storm Prediction Center, across Kansas and Colorado tennis ball-size hail was reported and in some cases, hail the size of softballs.
+According to NWS, across Kansas and Colorado tennis ball-size hail was reported and in some cases, hail the size of softballs.
 Hail reaching 2 inches in size cracked the windshield of a trained spotter.

 On Saturday, severe weather reports were less widespread, but strong thunderstorms were able to produce more gusty winds and hail across western Texas and New Mexico.